nigma/django-easy-pdf/docs/installation.rst

    For install instructions on other platforms see http://weasyprint.readthedocs.io/en/latest/install.html.

-   If you are using Docker to deploy your application you can consult the included `Dockerfile`.
+If you are using Docker to deploy your application you can consult the included `Dockerfile` for complete setup instructions.